rails/rails/guides/source/migrations.md

 ### What's in a Name

-Migrations are stored as files in the +db/migrate+ directory, one for each migration class.
-The name of the file is of the form +YYYYMMDDHHMMSS_create_products.rb+, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
+Migrations are stored as files in the `db/migrate` directory, one for each migration class.
+The name of the file is of the form `YYYYMMDDHHMMSS_create_products.rb`, that is to say a UTC timestamp identifying the migration followed by an underscore followed by the name of the migration.
 The name of the migration class (CamelCased version) should match the latter part of the file name.
-For example +20080906120000_create_products.rb+ should define class +CreateProducts+ and +20080906120001_add_details_to_products.rb+ should define +AddDetailsToProducts+.
+For example `20080906120000_create_products.rb` should define class `CreateProducts` and `20080906120001_add_details_to_products.rb` should define `AddDetailsToProducts`.
 If you do feel the need to change the file name then you
 <em>have to</em> update the name of the class inside or Rails will complain
 about a missing class.